semgrep/semgrep-docs/docs/getting-started.md

 This rule is used to find and discourage `print(...)` in production code.
 You can edit this rule here or visit the [editor](https://semgrep.dev/editor) to write and deploy your own rule.

-<iframe title="semgrep example python flask routes" src="https://semgrep.dev/embed/editor?snippet=ievans:print-to-logger" width="100%" height="432px" frameborder="0"></iframe>
+<iframe title="Semgrep example with Python Flask routes" src="https://semgrep.dev/embed/editor?snippet=ievans:print-to-logger" width="100%" height="432px" frameborder="0"></iframe>

 <p align="center" style="font-size: 12px">
     <img src="../img/semgrep-ci.gif" alt="A reviewer writes a Semgrep rule and adds it to an organization-wide policy."/></br>